toncho11/DosWindowsNet/README.md

 # DosWindowsNet
 ASCII DOS windows for Microsoft .Net/C#.
-Windows are visialized character by character using ASCII sybols.
-The projects works on Windows and Mac/Linux (with Mono).
+Windows are visualized character by character using ASCII symbols.
+The project works on Windows and Mac/Linux (with Mono).

 An example app email.exe is provided.
+It allows you to check your gmail from the Windows or Linux console.

-Usage:
+Library usage:

   * systems with limited resources such as Raspberry Pi, virtual machines
   * reduce hackers's attack surface by completely eliminating the graphical subsystem